Macrometacorp/docs/docs/cep/query-guide/query.md

 having action != 'none';
 ```

-This Stream Worker generates an alert if we have switch off the regulator before the temperature reaches 12 degrees.
+This stream worker generates an alert if we have switch off the regulator before the temperature reaches 12 degrees.

 ```
 CREATE STREAM RegulatorStateChangeStream (deviceID long, roomNo int, tempSet double, action string);